SonarSource/eslint-plugin-sonarjs/docs/rules/prefer-single-boolean-return.md

 # prefer-single-boolean-return

-Return of boolean literal statements wrapped into `if-then-else` ones should be simplified.
+Return of boolean literal statements wrapped into `if-then-else` flow should be simplified.

 ## Noncompliant Code Example